Rockypocky77/ChancifySATPrep/sat4.md

 A) explains CRISPR's mechanism and discusses medical and ethical implications
 B) argues against all gene editing
-C) describes bacterial viruses exclusively
+C) describes bacterial viruses primarily
-D) proves CRISPR is completely safe
+D) proves CRISPR is largely safe

 CRISPR evolved as